chrisjonesdesign85/blog-project/README.md

 I have finished the first blog post.
 Now to just copy and paste and change the content to add more blog posts on the site-content section.

 Added the pagination.

+# Side Bar

+### Popular Posts
+Here I basically copied the blog posts and added them to the side bar.
+I changed the pictures.

+### Newsletter
+Added a text form with a button under it.